PinsonJulien/Basic-React-CRUD/README.md

 I would use custom made UI components for a question of branding.
 Due to the lack of available time to build clean and scalable components, I used Material UI instead.

-Evn through I included SASS and Tailwind to the project, they're barely used at all, because Material UI covered my needs.
+Even through I included SASS and Tailwind to the project, they're barely used at all, because Material UI covered my needs.

 ### Tests